Velhinho/kubernetes-starterkit/vuecalc/README.md

 ![Calculator UI](https://github.com/Velhinho/kubernetes-starterkit/blob/master/assets/img/vuecalc.png)

 The service is composed of 'home', 'calculator' and 'history' views.
 It uses Axios library to do all the API calls.
-The 'history' view shows a list of recent operations done over the calculator application by fetching them from the 'Bootstorage' service.
+The 'history' view shows a list of recent operations done over the calculator application by fetching them from the _Bootstorage_ service.

 ## Project setup ##